rerun-io/rerun/design/space_views.md

 ### Registration
 Registration is done via `SpaceViewSystemRegistry` which `SpaceViewClassRegistry` stores for each class.
-Space view classes can register their built-in systems upon their own registration via their `on_register` method.
+View classes can register their built-in systems upon their own registration via their `on_register` method.
 As with view classes themselves, new systems may be added at runtime.

 ### Frame lifecycle